Marcy Wheeler: Career

-Wheeler makes occasional contributions to the commentary and analysis section of The Guardian, Daily Kos, The Huffington Post, Democracy Now!, and Michigan Liberal.
-Between early December 2007 and July 2011 Wheeler published primarily on Jane Hamsher's FireDogLake (FDL) and prior to that on The Next Hurrah.
-Many of Wheeler's 2007 blog entries at The Next Hurrah focused on the congressional hearings into the dismissal of eight U.S. attorneys subsequent to the November 2006 U.S. midterm election.
-Wheeler received a 2009 Sidney Hillman Foundation Journalism Award.
+Wheeler makes occasional contributions to the commentary and analysis sections of The Guardian, Daily Kos, The Huffington Post, Democracy Now!, and Michigan Liberal.
+She was published on The Next Hurrah, and many of Wheeler's 2007 blog entries there focused on the congressional hearings into the dismissal of eight U.S. attorneys subsequent to the November 2006 U.S. midterm election.

+Between early December 2007 and July 2011 Wheeler published primarily on Jane Hamsher's FireDogLake.
 During United States v.
 Libby, the trial of I. Lewis "Scooter" Libby, Wheeler reported on the testimony as one of the few press-accredited bloggers allowed in the courtroom.
-In her account, she describes her entries as "not a transcript"; nevertheless, such bloggers' eye-witness accounts served as sources of reliable information about the trial for readers.
-In his column/blog White House Watch, published in The Washington Post, Dan Froomkin cited the efforts of FiredogLake in live-blogging the Libby trial as "essential reading" (page 3).
-During the trial, she appeared on camera in video reports posted online on PoliticsTV.com, along with other accredited Libby trial blogger-correspondents such as TalkLeft creator Jeralyn Merritt and FDL creator Jane Hamsher and FDL principal blogger Christy Hardin Smith.
+In her account, she describes her entries as "not a transcript"; nevertheless, such eye-witness accounts by bloggers served as sources of reliable information about the trial for readers.
+During the trial, Wheeler appeared on camera in video reports posted online on PoliticsTV.com along with other accredited Libby trial blogger-correspondents such as FiredogLake creator Jane Hamsher, FiredogLake principal blogger Christy Hardin Smith, and TalkLeft creator Jeralyn Merritt.
+In his column-blog White House Watch, published in The Washington Post, Dan Froomkin cited the efforts of FiredogLake in live-blogging the Libby trial as "essential reading" (page 3).

-Wheeler held an unpaid, part-time position as "Senior Policy Analyst" at The Intercept for several months after its February 2014 launch.
-She has described that period as a "chaotic time," and said that working there "was a pain in the ass."
+Wheeler held an unpaid, part-time position as "senior policy analyst" at The Intercept for several months after its February 2014 launch.
+She has described that period as a difficult experience during a "chaotic time" at the organization.
 In particular, she came into conflict with editor-in-chief John Cook, who refused to pay for her work and expertise, was reluctant to publish what she believed was an important surveillance story, and excluded her from the first meeting of all staff reporters—which she construed as Cook's opinion that she was not a worthy journalist.
 Consequently, she resigned.

-Wheeler became a witness in Special Counsel Robert Mueller's investigation of President Donald Trump's possible connections to Russia after outing one of her sources to the FBI in 2017.
+Wheeler became a witness in Special Counsel Robert Mueller's investigation of possible connections to Russia regarding the election of Donald Trump because she had revealed one of her sources to the FBI in 2017.
 Wheeler stated that she had "concrete evidence he was lying to [her]" and that her source was "doing serious harm to innocent people".

 She campaigned for Democratic presidential candidate Howard Dean in 2004, and is a former vice chairwoman of the Washtenaw County Democratic Party.

 Personal life

-Wheeler is married to an engineer.
-She lives in Limerick, Ireland.
+Wheeler is married to an engineer and lives in Limerick, Ireland.